innovyze/Open-Source-Support/README.md

 ## Liability
 Innovyze Support will post and moderate code posted here in good faith.
 This is open source and is available for anyone to interrogate what it does.

-**Innovyze is not liable for unintended consequences of code posted her, nor does it have a responsibility for maintaining it.**
+**Innovyze is not liable for unintended consequences of code posted here, nor does it have a responsibility for maintaining it.**